oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 The Kubernetes documentation has a [section covering logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/)

-## Step 6: Tidying up the environment
+## Task 6: Tidying up the environment

 If you are in a trial tenancy there are limitations on how many resources you can have in use at any time, and you may need them for other modules.
 The simplest way to release the resources used in this module is to delete the entire namespace.